BOB63/My-uPy-Gardener/README.md

    In this project I use upower.py module written by Peter Hinch
     https://github.com/peterhinch/micropython-micropower.
-    Ensure to have it installed upoewer.py in the pyBoard together with the irrigatoreBT V07.py
+    Ensure to have installed upower.py in the pyBoard together with the irrigatoreBT V07.py

    Give a look to upower documentation to better understand how it works.